 - Expert testimony to provide scientific opinions regarding the dangerous condition.
 An expert witness can evaluate the condition and testify as to what caused the fall (such as a slick surface or a violation of a building code) based on the expert’s education, training and experience.

 Many cases can be handled without an Orlando personal injury lawyer in small claims court.
 However, it is important that you consult legal counsel in order to be aware of your rights the law.
 Many lawyers will not charge a fee for the initial consultation.
 In most personal injury cases, the attorney works on a contingency fee.
-This means that unless there is a recovery in your case, you do not owe any attorney fees.

 In Florida, you could seek the following:

 - Lost income from time missed from work as a result of the injury.

 - The fair value of any property damaged in the incident.

 - Compensation for general damages including pain, suffering and other intangible damages.

 Workers compensation covers most work-related injuries.
 This system gives the employer immunity from injury lawsuits.
 However, there are several exceptions that remove the employer’s immunity from workers’ compensation.
 Additionally, there are situations where a third party is responsible for the injury.
 This is yet another reason why it is important for you to speak with an Orlando injury lawyer who specializes in premises liability cases to discuss your rights given the facts of the situation.

 If you injure yourself at someone’s house and that person owns the house, the owner likely has homeowners’ insurance coverage.
 If that individual rents, there may be renter’s insurance or another type of insurance available to cover your injury.
 Further, if they are renters, the landowner probably has insurance coverage for claims filed regarding the property.